 1. Know what you have

 Do you know exactly what equipment is in your inventory?
-You might have an idea, even though we believe the combined value of all your supporting equipment is probably higher than you’d expect.
+You might have an idea, but I bet the combined value of all your supporting equipment is higher than you’d expect.

 Your equipment inventory list should be: